 The female red squirrel, on the other hand, always has two breeding seasons each year, usually in late winter and early spring.
 A female red squirrel has her first fertile season when she reaches two years of age.

-The Siberian flying squirrel has a longer breeding season, staring in March and going through July.
+The Siberian flying squirrel has a longer breeding season, starting in March and going through July.

 How Long Do Squirrels Rear Their Offspring?